cmartinio/control_repo-/README.md

 # control_repo-

-Control repo and monitoring infrastructure state
+DevOps Project to deploy and maintain a 3 nodes minecraft infrastructure with Puppet and Docker